EmilienM/spypip/README.md

 <img src="logo.png" alt="SpyPip Logo" width="200">

-SpyPip is a tool that analyzes GitHub repositories to compare commits between two versions/tags that touch Python packaging files and provides AI-powered summaries of packaging-related changes.
+SpyPip is a tool that analyzes Github and Gitlab repositories to compare commits between two versions/tags that touch Python packaging files and provides AI-powered summaries of packaging-related changes.

 ## Features